 Mt Kosciuszko is definitely one of the best places in Australia to witness the Milky Way in all its astronomical glory.
+Join Edwin on a 3-day adventure involving, scotch, chocolate and an answer to a very tricky question.

 - Camping by Australia’s highest peaks